kwanhur/lua-resty-imagick/README.md

 `img:export_pixels(x, y, columns, rows, map, storage, pixels)`
 -----
 Extracts pixel data from an image and returns it to you.
-The method returns MagickTrue on success otherwise MagickFalse if an error is encountered.
+The method returns True on success otherwise False if an error is encountered.
 The data is returned as char, short int, int, ssize_t, float, or double in the order specified by map.

 Suppose you want to extract the first scanline of a 640x480 image as character data in red-green-blue order: